A Right to Housing?

 -Gail Radford, author of Modern Housing for America: Policy Struggles in the New Deal Era

--David Madden, co-author of In Defense of Housing
+-David Madden, co-author of In Defense of Housing: The Politics of Crisis

 -Amanda Huron, author of Carving Out the Commons: Tenant Organizing and Housing Cooperatives in Washington, D.C.